 Solution: While you can’t directly manipulate lactic acid buildup through supplementation or anything like that, you can use monitoring and testing of lactic acid to help guide your training program.
 Lactate testers are relatively inexpensive and can be used to plot out performance levels for cardiovascular training.

 Here’s a bit of fun physiological trivia.
 Typically with high muscular output you’re going to see an increase in blood lactate.
 But, given sufficient specific training it’s possible to actually buffer lactate faster than it’s produced while maintaining high force output.
-Check out this clip from a great episode of Fight Science featuring Randy Couture.

 Mechanism: A second form of muscular metabolite buildup that is now thought to be one of the main biochemical causes of fatigue is the “leaking” of calcium in the muscle cells.
 While calcium is a vitally important chemical in terms of controlling muscle contractions, when it starts to leak out of the proper channels it weakens the ability for the muscle to contract.

 Solution: Unfortunately this is one area where the answer for now is simply “train more.”
 While there may be some drugs on the horizon it will be a long time, if ever, before the knock-on effects of artificially muting the fatigue signals in muscle are understood well enough to know if it’s a good idea to do so or not.

 Mechanism: As with most systems in the body the brain and nervous system maintains a high level of control.
 An interesting example of this as it relates to muscle fatigue is evidence that the intention of a task actually affects fatigue.
 In one study, participants were able to maintain a low-force output much longer when they were intentionally maintaining force rather than intentionally maintaining a joint position against a matched resistance.